Date of birth : March 18 1937

 Rookie of the year

 In 1969 Roger Penske and Mark Donohue competed for the first time in the Indianapolis 500.
 Mark Donohue finished 7th overall and took the Rookie of the year award home.
-The consecutive years he finished 21st and 7th at the Indianapolis 500.
-However 1972 was a successful year at this endurance race : victory for Mark Donohue and Roger Penske.
+In the consecutive years he finished 21st and 7th at the Indianapolis 500.
+However, 1972 was a successful year at this endurance race: victory for Mark Donohue and Roger Penske.

 The Porsche engineers obliged, but in doing so, caused the new brake ducts to interfere with the bodywork closure pins, which attach the bodywork to the car.
 Coming out of turn seven, the rear bodywork flew off the car at approximately 150 mph (240 km/h), causing the car to become extremely unstable.
 The car lifted off the ground and tumbled multiple times down the track.
 The front of the car was completely torn away, leaving Donohue, still strapped to his safety seat, with his legs dangling outside the car.
 Amazingly, Donohue only suffered a broken leg.
 George Follmer, Donohue’s old Trans-Am teammate, resumed testing the 917-10 while Donohue was recuperating.